 - Get all the medical records, receipts, or invoices.

-- With all the documents you have, submit a claim to your pet insurance company.
+- With all your documents, submit a claim to your pet insurance company.

-- Your insurer will review your claim based on the pet insurance policy that you have ( let say, a routine vet visit is covered. )
+- Your insurer will review your claim based on the pet insurance policy that you have (let’s say a routine vet visit is covered. )

 - Your pet insurance provider will process your claim and will send you a reimbursement ( directly to you or the vet, depending on your policy. )

-What’s good about pet insurance is that, unlike our health care, you can choose for your vet.
-Meaning, you have the freedom to choose your pet’s vet.
+What’s good about pet insurance is that, unlike our health care, you can choose your vet.
+This means you have the freedom to choose your pet’s vet.
 Unless your insurance company has their veterinarian or “ in-network ” vet.
 Now, here’s what is good about this type of setup.
-If you do your pet’s checkup with an in-network vet, you just need to pay for your deductible.
-While if you go to an out-of-network vet, you need to pay all the fees for the covered services.
+You must pay for your deductible if you do your pet’s checkup with an in-network vet.
+While if you go to an out-of-network vet, you must pay all the fees for the covered services.
 Then you need to follow the process of submitting a claim and wait for the reimbursement.

 - Annual / Per accident maximum coverage